 Refresh the site cache and refresh the page again after the firewall has been 100% enabled.

-Note: Be sure to go back to the pagoda panel and change the .user.ini file permissions back to 644 as shown below.
+Note: Be sure to go back to the pagoda panel, according to the following chart to change the .user.ini file permissions back to 644, sometimes the site may not be modified successfully, ignore.

 Note: This method is mainly suitable for shared (hosting) servers or VPS servers with only one website.
 If the VPS server hosts more than one website, you need to turn off the "anti-cross-site attack" on the other websites (which will reduce the security of the website), otherwise the other websites cannot be opened.
 It is recommended to use method 1 to install.